bacemkarray/agentic-hpt/README.md

 ## What's Next

-While this project already demonstrates a modular, agentic tuning pipeline, there are several natural extensions that could evolve it further - either for future iterations or as inspiration for follow-up work:
+While this project already demonstrates a modular, agentic tuning pipeline, there are a few extensions that could evolve it further:

 ### Distributed Multi-Objective Optimization
 The current system uses per-parameter parallelism, which is modular but optimizes each hyperparameter in isolation.
 This can miss interdependencies.
 For example, the ideal `learning_rate` may depend on the selected `num_layers`.
 A future version could use Optuna’s joint optimization capabilities (e.g. via `Optuna's RDB backend`) to tune parameters in combination, capturing cross-parameter effects and better exploring the joint search space.
 This would also enable training deeper models or working with more complex datasets, where tuning sensitivity and parameter interactions becomes more critical.